 However, you don’t need to stick to broad topics.
-It is actually recommended to touch several subtopics since search engines are continuously sifting through website’s content to determine which ones best matches a certain query.
+It is actually recommended to touch on several subtopics since search engines are continuously sifting through a website’s content to determine which ones best match a certain query.
 So the more relevant subtopics you have in your web content, the higher your user intent satisfaction is.
 And both search engines and users love that.

 Google values content that keeps readers engaged on your site.
 This means avoid publishing short 250 word articles.
 Provide in-depth analysis, customer testimonials, pictures, and videos to keep your readers from bouncing.

 9. Crawlable Website